mrflos/q2a-colibris-theme/README.md

 - In the admin section of question2answer, you can now select this theme for mobile and site

 ## Credits
-This theme is mostly a fork of the official SnowFlat theme by Q2A Market All modifications made by [Florian Schmitt aka mrflos](https://github.com/mrflos)
+This theme is mostly a fork of the official SnowFlat theme by Q2A Market.
+All other modifications made by [Florian Schmitt aka mrflos](https://github.com/mrflos).